Borough of Manhattan Community College Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At BMCC, approximately 4% of students took out student loans averaging $4,144 a year.
-That adds up to $16,576 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At BMCC, approximately 3% of students took out student loans averaging $4,929 a year.
+That adds up to $19,716 over four years for those students.

-The student loan default rate at BMCC is 14.1%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at BMCC is 15.5%.
+Watch out!
+This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.

-How Much Money Do BMCC Graduates Make?bachelor's degree recipients from BMCC make around $36,000 per year during the early years of their employment.
-Unfortunately, this is 10% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do BMCC Graduates Make?students who graduate with a bachelor's degree from BMCC make about $36,000 a year during their first few years of employment after graduation.
+This is about 10% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Contact details for BMCC are given below.